kubernetes/website/docs/user-guide/persistent-volumes/index.md

 ### Provisioner
 Storage classes have a provisioner that determines what volume plugin is used for provisioning PVs.
 This field must be specified.
-During beta, the available provisioner types are `kubernetes.io/aws-ebs` and `kubernetes.io/gce-pd`.

 ### Parameters
 Storage classes have parameters that describe volumes belonging to the storage